|

 Strip mining took big investment to buy these big stripping machines

-and no doubt Traer had the money and Coal Connections.
+and Traer had the money

-In 1930 this American Company, Truax-Traer
+In 1930 this American Company, Truax-Traer Coal Co.,

 bought out the Big Lump Coal Co.